lschierer/RUT/packages/luke/20061208/a-rare-view-of-truth.md

 ---

-title: a rare view of truth
+title: "a rare view of truth"
 date: 2006-12-08 16:38:38
 tags:
   -  society